lovelaced/dotfiles/README.md

 # dotfiles

-add any config dirs into dotfile_setup.py, add them to folder, then deploy
+Add any config dirs into dotfile_setup.py, add them to folder, then deploy.

+Bar can be found in the bspwm-conkbar repo.

 ![screenshot](example.png?raw=true)